3 Steps to a September budget review

 And try these.

-3 Steps to a September Budget Review
+3 steps to a September budget review

 Do whatever it takes to make this happen.
-Put it in your calendar.
+Put it on your calendar.
 Email yourself a reminder.
 Put sticky notes on the mirror.
 But definitely book time in your schedule to evaluate your finances and set new goals.

 Itemize specific habits that lead you to overspend.
 We all have different things that tempt us so it is important to consider your particular challenges.
 Here are a few common ones, with ideas to be proactive.

 BUSTER #2 Not packing lunch.
 We know that packing lunches helps us stay on budget and make healthier choices.
 But there are a few simple steps that can make this process a lot more fun and inspire.